jnlilja/barbuddy-dev/README.md

 - Set up a local PostgreSQL server for the front end.
 - Configure the necessary settings in the backend folder.

-*Note: We plan to implement Docker soon to streamline our setup and integrate the various components more efficiently.*
+*Note: We should plan to implement Docker soon to streamline our setup and integrate the various components more efficiently.*

 ## Temporary Documentation